tantan34567/tantan34567.github.io/_pages/about.md

 # Research interests
--Digital Governance<br>
+-AI and Public Value<br>
 -AI-Enabled Government Services<br>
 -AI-Driven Decision Support Systems<br>

-My research interests focus on digital governance, AI-enabled government services, and AI-driven decision support systems.
+My research interests focus on AI and public value, AI-enabled government services, and AI-driven decision support systems.
 As the digital era approaches, governments are facing new challenges and opportunities.
 I am interested in how advanced technologies and AI can be utilized to improve government governance and public services.